shivannis/xandr-docs-public/xandr-docs/articles/curate/edit-buyer-eligibility-allowed-payment-types-and-targeting-access.md

 ---
-title: Edit Buyer Eligibility, Allowed Payment Types, and Targeting Access
+title: Microsoft Curate - Edit Buyer Eligibility, Allowed Payment Types, and Targeting Access
 description: Set the eligibility, allowed payment types, and targeting access for buyers within the Partner Center screen or on the Partner Controls tab. ms.date: 11/14/2023
 ---

-# Edit buyer eligibility, allowed payment types, and targeting access
+# Microsoft Curate - Edit buyer eligibility, allowed payment types, and targeting access

 You can set the eligibility, allowed payment types, and targeting access for buyers within the **Partner Center** screen or in the **Partner Controls** tab.
 The **Partner Controls** tab is also visible to the buyer.
 They can see what you have exposed to and hidden from them.
 Your default settings will apply if you do not set custom settings for the buyer.